anandu-pn/S1-Web-Lab/README.md

 "# web"
-"This folder is created for my web lab of S1 MCA"
+"This folder is created for my web lab of S1 MCA "